shukriadams/haku/README.md

 Status
 ------
-Haku is still in early alpha.
+Haku is still in alpha.
 It builds and works, but its structure hasn't settled yet.
 Use with care.

 Coming soon